 A lot of my life revolves around music, so I spend a lot of time at gigs or if not I’m usually reading or watching something to do with music.

 But I also love spending time with my friends, family and my two dogs, I think it is important to spend time away from your main passion too so you don’t burn out or get bored!

-My title at DF Concerts is Marketing & Communications Assistant.
-I think like most working in the live music industries you tend to have a very dynamic job that can mean you end up doing loads of different things throughout the day but on the marketing side I mostly take care of the artwork for most of DF’s shows, liasing between agents and our graphic designer to get these created, and looking after some of the online marketing including updating website listings and social media events and posts.
-The communications side of the job includes organising photo passes, artists interviews and helping with press releases.
+My job title at DF Concerts is Marketing & Communications Assistant.
+I think, like most working in the live music industry, you tend to have a very dynamic job that can mean you end up doing loads of different things throughout the day.

 Getting a job with DF concerts

 The opportunity with DF was kind of just a right time, right place situation.

 I had been on placement with the company from January to May of this year for the Industry Placement Module on my music business course and then continued over the summer as a Business Support Assistant during their busy summer season.
 This was a great experience and I was able to work with a great team who gave me the best introduction to the company.
 I was able to get a really good understanding of the company at all levels which definitely helped when coming into this new role.

 When the Business Support position was coming to an end, the role within the Marketing Department became available.
 I had already done some work with the team assisting them with some projects over my placement so they encouraged me to apply.
 Then I went through the usual application and interview process and ended up with the job!

 tips on getting a job in music promotions

 I think the biggest piece of advice I could give anyone looking to get a job in a music promotions company is to just get stuck in wherever you can, no experience is bad experience, and hard work is always appreciated!